Southern visits Carr and Baylor - WTOP News

 Waco, Texas; Sunday, 1 p.m.
 EST

-BOTTOM LINE: Baylor plays Southern after Cameron Carr scored 24 points in Baylor’s 113-56 win over the Alcorn State Braves.
+BOTTOM LINE: Baylor takes on Southern after Cameron Carr scored 24 points in Baylor’s 113-56 win against the Alcorn State Braves.

-The Bears have gone 6-0 in home games.
-Baylor ranks seventh in the Big 12 with 23.8 defensive rebounds per game led by Carr averaging 4.7.
+The Bears are 6-0 on their home court.
+Baylor is eighth in the Big 12 with 16.5 assists per game led by Obi Agbim averaging 3.8.

-The Jaguars have gone 1-7 away from home.
-Southern is 3-4 in games decided by at least 10 points.
+The Jaguars are 1-7 on the road.
+Southern is 1-1 in games decided by 3 points or fewer.

 Baylor’s average of 8.5 made 3-pointers per game this season is only 0.4 more made shots on average than the 8.1 per game Southern gives up.
 Southern averages 8.4 made 3-pointers per game this season, 1.2 more made shots on average than the 7.2 per game Baylor gives up.

-TOP PERFORMERS: Carr is scoring 21.7 points per game and averaging 5.6 rebounds for the Bears.
-Tounde Yessoufou is averaging 17.6 points and 5.6 rebounds while shooting 47.1%.
+TOP PERFORMERS: Carr is shooting 57.5% and averaging 21.7 points for the Bears.
+Agbim is averaging 11.5 points.

-Michael Jacobs is averaging 21 points, 4.1 assists and 1.9 steals for the Jaguars.
-Malek Abdelgowad is averaging 11.4 points over the last 10 games.
+Fazl Oshodi averages 2.1 made 3-pointers per game for the Jaguars, scoring 10.0 points while shooting 37.1% from beyond the arc.
+Michael Jacobs is shooting 51.2% and averaging 16.7 points over the past 10 games.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.